 When Odysseus and his men were clear of the cave, they started to scramble down the cliffs to the beach, taking some of the lambs with them.
 They pulled their boat out from where it was hidden in the brush wood, and started to row swiftly out to their friends on the island.
 Up above on the cliffs they saw the Cyclops, standing as tall as an oak tree and bellowing with rage: “Oh woe is me!
 Nobody has blinded me in my one eye, and now Nobody is escaping across the seas!”

-Odysseus stood up in the boat and called out to him, “Cruel Cyclops.
-You broke the laws of Zeus by eating my men and now you have your just deserts.
+Odysseus stood up in the boat and called out to him: “Cruel Cyclops, you broke the laws of Zeus by eating my men and now you have your just desserts.
 Never again shall you see the light of day with that terrible eye of yours!”

 His men begged him to sit down in the boat and keep quiet, but he carried on calling out insults to his enemy.
 In reply the giant picked up a huge rock and hurled it down into the sea.
 It sent up a great wave that rocked the boat so that it almost turned over.
 When it was steady, hot-headed Odysseus stood up in the boat again, and despite the pleas of his men he called out:

-“Oh great ruler of the seas, mighty lord who makes the earth quake and tremble… dear Poseidon, my father… hear my prayer.
-I did not think to fear this swift-witted Odysseus, son of Laertes, Sacker of Cities.
+The Cylops sent another boulder flying into the sea and this sent up another great wave that almost sank the boat again.
+Now the Cyclops went down on his knees and prayed to Poseidon: “Oh great ruler of the seas, mighty lord who makes the earth quake and tremble.
+Dear Poseidon, my father… hear my prayer.
+I did not think to fear this swift-witted Odysseus, son of Laertes, sacker of cities.
 He was such a puny and feeble little man.
-But please, oh great sea god, grant me revenge.
+Please, oh great sea god, grant me revenge.
 Send a terrible storm to pick up his ships like toys and fling them back down again so that they smash into smithereens and all his brave men are drowned.
 Or if it is not permitted to end his life before its time, then make sure he only returns home, after many long years of great suffering, and that he finds his land in turmoil, and the echoing halls of his palace full of greedy robbers devouring his wealth.
-Oh sea lord.
-Hear the prayer of Polyphemus the Cyclops – for I am your loving son.”
+Oh sea lord, hear the prayer of Polyphemus the Cyclops – for I am your loving son.”

 The sea god Poseidon heard the prayer of his son, the cruel Cyclops with one blind eye, and that is the reason why Odysseus spent ten long years buffeted by the cruel seas before he reached his home land.